By Reese Lolley, Director of Forest Restoration and Fire

 There is no future in Washington without smoke and fire.
 The only real choice is how we want our smoke and fire.
 Supporting prescribed fire in the fall and spring is important.
 To this end, we are working collaboratively with other agencies to work at scale.
 We are planning for our third year of Prescribed Fire Training Exchanges in Central Washington, where fire professionals from federal, state, tribal and private agencies come together to learn and train in prescribed fire through a formal prescribed fire training exchange.
 We, with the Washington Prescribed Fire Council and other partners, will be convening the training exchange again this fall, with prescribed burns planned on public and private lands.

 It’s time to start working with fire, not just fighting against it.

 Smoke and Your Health:

-The above map shows current air-quality conditions across Washington.
+The above map shows active fires and current air-quality conditions across Washington.
 For what each level of air quality means and what you should do as precautionary measures, consult this graphic from the state Department of Health.

 Exposure to wildfire smoke can cause health problems.
 Some symptoms include:

 The possibility for high levels of smoke to worsen symptoms or trigger health effects for the people with heart disease or lung disease is especially a concern because this can be life-threatening.
 Sensitive groups include:

 Inhaling wildfire smoke is not good for anyone, even healthy people.
 Explore more resources from the state Department of Health for everyone as well as specific information for people who are especially sensitive to smoke.